Shneur Zalman of Liadi: Arrests

 In 1800 Rav Shneur Zalman was again arrested and transported to St. Petersburg, this time along with his son Moshe who served as interpreter, as his father spoke no Russian or French.
 He was released after several weeks but banned from leaving St. Petersburg.
-The accession of Tsar Alexander I (Alexander I of Russia) to the throne,a few weeks later, led to his release; he was then “given full liberty to proclaim his religious teachings” by the Russian government.
+The accession of Tsar Alexander I (Alexander I of Russia) to the throne a few weeks later led to his release; he was then “given full liberty to proclaim his religious teachings” by the Russian government.

 According to some, his first arrest was not the result of anti-Hasidic agitators fabricating charges, or officials seeking extortion monies.
 An accusation was made on May 8, 1798 by Hirsh ben David of Vilna accused him of trying to assist the French Revolution, by sending money to Napoleon and the Sultan.
 Since this Hirsch ben David was untraceable, some were led to believe that there was no such person as Hirsh and the authorities were attempting to stir up internecine fighting among the Jews.

 Liadi

 After his release he moved his base to Liadi, Vitebsk Region, Imperial Russia; rather than returning to Liozna.
-He took up his residence in the town of Liadi at the invitation of Polish Prince Stanisław Lubomirski, voivode of the town, were Zalman settled for the next 12 years.
+He took up his residence in the town of Liadi at the invitation of Polish Prince Stanisław Lubomirski, voivode of the town, where Zalman settled for the next 12 years.
 His movement grew there immensely, and to this day he is associated with the town.
 In 1812, fleeing the French Invasion, he left Mogilev, intending to go to Poltava, but died on the way in the small village of Pena, Kursk Oblast.
 He is buried in Hadiach.